UNINETTSigma2/documentation/training/material/2023-spring-onboarding/q-and-a-day0.md

 tar (child): Error is not recoverable: exiting now
 tar: Child returned status 2
 tar: Error is not recoverable: exiting now
-  - you are problably in the wrong folder, do `ls` to see if the file is there, and `pwd` to find out where you are
+  - you are probably in the wrong folder, do `ls` to see if the file is there, and `pwd` to find out where you are
   - I am in my home directory
   - where did you wget (download) finding.tar.gz to?
 If you dont remember you can do `cd` then `find ./ -name finding.tar.gz` to find out where it was.
 If you did not download it, follow the procedure in the tutorial to download with `wget` and untar it with `tar` according to the tutorial
   - Okay, I did the process again and it works now.
 Thank you :) :+1:

 17. When I try to access the  cd exercise-moving-around I get an error that no such file or directory exists.
-When I tyle ls I see there is an object called exercise-moving-around.tar.gz in there.
+When I type ls I see there is an object called exercise-moving-around.tar.gz in there.
 When I try to drite cd exercise-moving-around.tar.gz I get an error again saying that it is not a directory
     * Can you please use `ls` and see if the directory is there.
 And use `pwd` see where you are
         * pwd command tells me I'm in cluster/home/username
     * Did you issue the command``` tar xvf demo-moving-around.tar.gz``` ?